American Express GBT Explore

 UX & Information Architecture

-With Explore being a first-generation product, we aimed to create a foundation that could be elegantly extended well beyond its first iteration.
-We chose to keep architecture as simple as possible, accounting for major functional areas, and optimizing and experience for mobile.
+With Explore being a first-generation product, we aimed to create a foundation that would be extended well beyond its MVP.
+We chose to keep architecture as simple as possible, accounting for major functional areas, and optimizing an experience for mobile.

-The original brief gave us opportunities to explore more ambitious features, such as a message center for users to communicate with fellow colleagues.
-We decided to walk-back that and similar ideas, reasoning that user would already be familiar and regularly utilize other, established apps or resources.
+The original brief gave us opportunities to explore a greater suite of features, such as a message center for users to communicate with fellow colleagues.
+However, we avoided creating unnecessary redundancy with services/apps users would naturally already be using.

 Portlets (cards)